greenplum-db/pgbouncer/doc/usage.md

 tls
 :   A string with TLS connection information, or empty if not using TLS.

+application_name
+:   A string containing the `application_name` set by the client
+    for this connection, or empty if this was not set.

+prepared_statements
+:  The amount of prepared statements that the client has prepared

 #### SHOW POOLS

 A new pool entry is made for each couple of (database, user).